valhuber/ApiLogicServer/api_logic_server_cli/docs/index.md

 # Project Information

 ### Making Contributions
-This is an open source project.
+This is an [open source project](https://github.com/valhuber/ApiLogicServer){:target="_blank" rel="noopener"}.
 We are open to suggestions.
 Some of our ideas include:

 | Component           | Provides         | Consider Adding                                                                |
 |:---------------------------|:-----------------|:-------------------------------------------------------------------------------|